cooperll/stochrates/README.md

 Currently, ginkgo and gomega are the libraries used for testing, on top of the built-in Golang testing functionality.
 Tests can be run from the stochrates base directory with the following command:

  ` go test -v ./... `

+ ## Documentation

+ At least for the beginning, stochrates will be using godoc.org as documentation: https://godoc.org/github.com/cooperll/stochrates